Skip to content

 Visiting new places and different cultures can change your life for the better.
-Responsible travel is about making sure other people’s lives, and their lands, aren’t worst when you leave.
+Responsible travel is about making sure other people’s lives, and their lands, aren’t worse when you leave.
 Here’s how I try to leave a positive impact.

 “Take only photos, leave only footprints.”